sitandr/typst-examples-book/src/basics/tutorial/advanced_styling.md

 Let's try now writing custom functions.
 It is very easy, see yourself:

+// "it" is a heading, we take it and output things in braces
 #show heading: it => {
   // center it
   set align(center)